observablehq/plot/docs/interactions/pointer.md

 Applies the pointer render transform to the specified *options* to filter the mark index such that only the point closest to the pointer is rendered; the mark will re-render interactively in response to pointer events.

-## pointerX(*options*)
+## pointerX(*options*) {#pointerX}

 ```js
 Plot.tip(aapl, Plot.pointerX({x: "Date", y: "Close"}))
 ```

-Like [pointer](#pointer-options-1), except the determination of the closest point considers mostly the *x* (horizontal↔︎) position; this should be used for plots where *x* is the dominant dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.
+Like [pointer](#pointer), except the determination of the closest point considers mostly the *x* (horizontal↔︎) position; this should be used for plots where *x* is the dominant dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.

-## pointerY(*options*)
+## pointerY(*options*) {#pointerY}

 ```js
 Plot.tip(alphabet, Plot.pointerY({x: "frequency", y: "letter"}))
 ```

-Like [pointer](#pointer-options-1), except the determination of the closest point considers mostly the *y* (vertical↕︎) position; this should be used for plots where *y* is the dominant dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.
+Like [pointer](#pointer), except the determination of the closest point considers mostly the *y* (vertical↕︎) position; this should be used for plots where *y* is the dominant dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.